Contributor Guide#

 Content:#

 Structure your content into one or more sections, each addressing specific themes or topics.
 Each section contains one or more notebooks (chapters) that delve into the details of the respective theme.
 How you organize your book is up to you.
-We have found Lifehacks and Science Bits to be useful sections, as our chapters have generally fallen under one of those two categories, but that is not the only way, and the best way is whatever way is most intuitive given your content.
+We have found Lifehacks and Science Bits to be useful themes, as many of our chapters have fallen under one of those two categories, but that is by no means the only way.
+For example, the sections of a publication might be another sensible approach.
+This organizational structure will not be visible in the gallery unless you specify it in the chapter_meta.yml file (see below for more details).

 Lifehacks